ailsa-sun/LE3-Avionics-Software/README.md

 ```

 ## Notes:
-Ignroe the backups directory - this was used before we had a working Git solution
+Ignore the backups directory - this was used before we had a working Git solution